Sammy Pérez has not lost his life, yesterday there was a rumor in networks

 You may also be interested: Sammy Pérez is seriously reported, he was intubated at the last minute

 “In social networks it is circulating that Sammy has already lost his life, which is not the case.
-It is still delicate, ignore the media that only want to attract attention or gain followers.
-We are in a very delicate moment, the family is also affected, any information that comes out of this page is official, believe me that we only post something when we contact the doctor and the family later, we will keep you updated “, they commented on their account of Instagram.
+It is still delicate, do not listen to the media that only want to attract attention or gain followers.
+We are in a very delicate moment, the family is also affected, any information that comes out of this page is official, believe me that we only post something when we contact the doctor and the family later we will keep you updated “, they commented on their account of Instagram.

-“Do not create rumors please believe me that you are the first to be notified about the situation and Sammy’s health is still delicate but we hope it evolves.”
+“Do not create rumors please believe me that you are the first to be notified about the situation and Sammy’s health remains delicate but we hope it evolves”

 The popular comedian became known that Eugenio Derbez and has had participation in many other programs recently, he was invited to different Podcasts and has always been looking to continue entertaining his beloved audience.